 When stepping inside, buyers want to see a move-in-ready space.
 That means freshly painted walls, doors, baseboards and trim.
 They see less work for themselves and picture a well-loved home that’s been carefully maintained.

 Again, select a neutral palette of whites, greys, beiges, taupes, etcetera.
-The foyer or front entrance should be bright and uncluttered giving the buyer visions of a spacious, welcoming home–a great first impression as it lays the expectations for the rest of the house.
+The foyer or front entrance should be bright and uncluttered, giving the buyer visions of a spacious, welcoming home–a great first impression as it sets the expectations for the rest of the house.
 The areas to really focus on updating are bathrooms and the kitchen–along with fresh paint, consider updating hardware and fixtures.
 Common areas should be light, airy, and inviting.
 Avoid feature walls or bright colours and keep it simple.
 A professional is a great resource to utilize as they know the current trends and market desires.
-Often your realtor will have access to staging furniture, or a great partner company referral to help you avoid purchasing big-ticket items.
+Often, your realtor will have access to staging furniture or a great partner company referral to help you avoid purchasing big-ticket items.

 If you are going to budget for anything when preparing to sell your home, consider a painter–and a trusted, experienced one that comes with an abundance of referrals at that.